projectsbyif/openapis/pages/introduction-to-open-apis.md

-Digital infrastructure has the potential to radically empower people.
+Digital and data infrastructure has the potential to radically empower people.

 By using digital services we all create a huge amount of data.
 Often, the value of that data is locked away in the company and inaccessible to the person who created it.